lemoynelibrary/lemoyne/wordpress/README.md

 - index.php
 - content.php

-The first two contain the library banner and footer additions, the third is the custom Bootstrap which I call from the `functions.php` file.
-The `inc/template-tags.php` file has utility functions for displaying post metadata and links for categories and publication dates and the `index.php` and `content.php` files are where lists of posts are composed.
+The first two files contain the custom library banner and footer additions.
+There's probably a better way of including them and I plan to explore that more.
+The third file is the custom Bootstrap stylesheet which I call from the `functions.php` file.
+The `inc/template-tags.php` file contains utility functions for displaying post metadata and links for categories and publication dates.
+The `index.php` and `content.php` files are where lists of posts are composed.

 ## Remote Sync

 Here's the tricky bit.
-I did most of the initial work directly on the files in the Docker container and that was fine while I was still exploring if this approach was going to pan out.
+I did most of the initial work creating the theme directly on the files in the Docker container.
+That was fine while I was still exploring if this approach was going to pan out.

-However, going forward, I want to maintain the master files for the theme in my [GitHub repository](http://github.com/tomkeays/lemoyne) and not have to manually copy files back and forth between my master repo and the Docker container.
+However, going forward, I want to maintain the master files for the theme in the master [GitHub repository](http://github.com/tomkeays/lemoyne) and not have to manually track and copy files back and forth between my master repo and the Docker container.

 The outline of my workflow should be:

 1. Make edits to the theme in the master repository.
 2. Push changes to the Docker container so I can test them.
-3. If the test passes, commit them to GitHub.
+3. If the test passes, commit the changed files in the master repo to GitHub.

 Simply put, I need a way to make sure that the files in the Docker container mirror the files in the master repository.
 I hoped to use a symbolic link (`ln -s target linkname`) to map the master repo to the Docker themes folder, but that approach wasn't viable.